piyalidas10/Javascript-Interview-Questions-Mylists/README.md

 <p>

 ####
 a JavaScript function which calls itself, runs as soon as it is defined.
+This pattern encapsulates code within its own scope, preventing variable pollution in the global scope and enabling more controlled and modular code organization. <br/><br/>
+<strong>Use Cases</strong><br/>
+<strong>Encapsulation:</strong> IIFEs are commonly used to encapsulate variables and functions, preventing them from polluting the global scope.
+This is particularly useful in large applications or when integrating third-party scripts.<br/>
+<strong>Avoiding Variable Collision:</strong> By creating a separate scope, IIFEs help prevent variable names from conflicting with those in other scripts or libraries, thus improving code robustness.<br/>
+<strong>Module Pattern:</strong> Before ES6 introduced modules, IIFEs were often used to create modules with private and public methods, providing a way to structure code and manage dependencies effectively.<br/>

 ```
     (function(){
       console.log("IIFE");